twistedatrocity/SWG-Mods/README.md

 * Restart the game.

 ## Updates
-* remove ui folder, unpack new zip.
+* remove ui (and texture if satmaps used) folder, unpack new zip.

 ## Uninstallation
 Simply delete the files it placed in your SWG folder.